OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 Each kafka trigger instance gets mapped to a BroadwayKafka pipeline.
 The pipelines are supervised by `Lightning.KafkaTriggers.PipelineSupervisor`.

-When a Trigger is enabled or disabled it is added to or removed from the children of the PipelineSupervisor.
+When a Trigger is updaed it is added to, removed from or removed from and then added to the children of the PipelineSupervisor.

 Each message received by the pipeline is persisted as a `Lightning.KafkaTriggers.TriggerKafkaMessage` record.
 The pipeline also